Nonye2K3/chia/Beginners-Guide.md

 ## How it works

 You can load Chia software on Windows, Mac or Linux.
 The Windows version automatically starts on installation and the Mac just needs to be opened from the Applications directory - it loads and starts to sync with rest of network  and blockchain.
 Fully syncing can take 4-6 hrs, although this increases over time.
 Basically you are syncing with everyone on the network, downloading the whole blockchain, which includes all transactions ever processed on the network.
-The chia blockchain database will be stored on your computer.
+The chia blockchain database copy will be stored on your computer.
+Everyone else has a copy.

+Once chia is operational, its concept: Users create plots, (each 101 gigs in size), user stores these plots on computer equipment and then farms  the created plots for potential to earn coins.

+Inside each plot are large number of pre-formulated calculations stored in excel sheet blocks called (hash) cells.
+User wins potential coins by providing the winning pre-formulated (hash) code to allow the transaction to occur.
+The winning transaction is very quickly done within 2-3 seconds and the user is compensated with coins to facilite the transaction.
+Plots have many (hash) cells inside so if 1 is used there is still many left.
+PLot is estimated to last over 5 years

 ### Full Node Tab

 This shows the blockchain movement.
 It shows that you are in sync with the blockchain.
 A copy of the blockchain is stored on your pc.
 You have a live copy that is in sync with everyone else.

 - *Blocks* : This is the blockchain working
-- *Connections* : Those are the connections to you and other users
+- *Connections* : Those are the connections to you and other users and their PC(nodes)

 ### Wallet tab